Mayport Elementary teacher and son of city icon Thomas Hazouri Jr. arrested on 25 charges of child pornography

 The 40-year-old faces 25 charges of possession of child pornography according to jail records.
-He is being held with a minimum of $625,000 required for release.
+Each potential charge relates to "10 or more images" of "photographs/sexual performance by a child."
+He is being held on a $625,000 bond.

+According to the arrest and booking report, all 25 counts involve photographs/sexual performance by a child age 10 or older.

 Hazouri worked as a second-grade teacher and coach at Mayport Elementary school until he was “reassigned” in early August.
 School district officials received notice from the Jacksonville Sheriff's Office of a “pending investigation” into Tommy Hazouri on Aug.
 6. At that point he had not been arrested, but a search warrant was served on his house and items confiscated.